 - Backpacker parking: $8/night.
 Must have reservation for the backpacker overnight parking lot; no overnight parking at the Massie Gap parking lot.

-Grayson Highland State Park Massie Gap Parking Lot
+Grayson Highlands State Park Massie Gap Parking Lot

-If you find yourself camping at either Hickory Ridge or Chestnut Hollow Campground, then you won't find a better jumping off point for adventure than near the Massie Gap parking lot.
-Named for a family that occupied the land back in the day, Massie Gap (and its parking area) gives you access to a number of great trails and may be the only place you need to go to begin a day or two in the outback and experience the best that the Virginia Highlands have to offer.
+If you find yourself camping at either Hickory Ridge or Chestnut Hollow Campground, then you won't find a better jumping off point for your Grayson Highlands State Park adventure than near the Massie Gap parking lot.
+Named for a family that occupied the land back in the day, Massie Gap (and its parking area) gives you access to a number of great trails and may be the only place you need to go to begin a day or two in the outback and experience the best that Grayson Highlands has to offer.
 TIP: restrooms located near Massie Gap parking lot

 Grayson Highlands State Park Hikes